RivettiLuciano/ComputationalPhysics/README.md

 # 2- Quantum wave packet.

-It has a simulation of the interaction of a quantum wave packet with different potentials.
+It has simulations of the interaction of a quantum wave packet with different potentials.
 The code is ready to be run with a Single wall potential, double well potential and without potential.